RTC

 The application should be accessible via a link in the “Demo” page of my Cloudflare website.

-In the next project, I want to start further developing my ideas
+In the next project, I want to start further developing my ideas regarding a modern software factory:

 Result